LiuyajingMelody/Digital-Image-Processing/README.md

 # Digital-Image-Processing

-This repository conteins my work for Digital-Image-Processing course at AHG UST.
+This repository contains my work for Digital-Image-Processing course at AHG UST.
-We had a task to get to know with some of the more popular alhoitms as also implementing some of them.
+We had a task to get to know the more popular algorithms used in image processing as also implementing some of them.

 ## Overview